friendoye/RSSreader/README.md

 Right now `Workflow` is in alpha stage, but API will probably not be changed really prior to 1.0.
 I would recommend to try it out, if:
 * You building View-based app;
-* You have no plans to use it in conjuction with `Compose`.
+* You have no plans to use it in conjuction with `Jetpack Compose`.